holdenrohrer/daily-briefing/README.md

 - generate.py: Orchestrates generation at a high-level and `--print [PRINTER_ID]` sends it to a printer

 Typography and color:
-- Fonts (suggested): Inter (text), JetBrains Mono (code).
-Place OTF/TTF in assets/fonts and load via SILE’s font configuration.
+- Fonts: JetBrains Mono everywhere, in headers and body.
 - Palette: Define named colors once (e.g., Ink, Subtle, Accent) in a SILE package and reuse across components.
 - Microtypography: Use SILE’s default features and tweak as needed (tracking, protrusion, hyphenation).